When you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 Hobart Handler 140: 12 inches High x 11 inch Wide x 19.5 inch Long

-They both are substantial weights and I would suggest you buy or make your own welding cart to move these babies around.
+If you think carrying these MIG welders around with you is too much.
+You can buy or make your own welding cart to move these babies around.

-That way should you want to MIG weld with a cylinder of gas you can accommodate that on your weld cart as well.
+That way when you want to MIG weld with a cylinder of gas you can put that on your weld cart as well.

 Hobart Warranties Compared